zspencer/employee-handbook/src/02-compensation-and-benefits.md

 the worker into our profit sharing pool, which gets paid out monthly out of the previous quarters profits.

-Zinc employees recieve payment for work on the 15th and 30th of the month.
+Zinc employees recieve payment for work on the 15th and last business day of the month.
 Contractors receive payment upon receipt of invoice.

 ## Benefits